 “Energy for Creativity” exhibition at the University of Milan

-Also in 2015, on the occasion of the Milan design Week, the fascinating spaces of the Cà Granda, home of the University of Milan, open to the public for the Energy for Creativity event-exhibition, organized by Interni Magazine and Mondadori publishing company.
+Also in 2015, on the occasion of the Milan Design Week, the fascinating spaces of the Cà Granda, home of the University of Milan, opened to the public for the Energy for Creativity event-exhibition, organized by Interni Magazine and Mondadori publishing company.

 In the Main Courtyard